liberland/liberland_substrate/frame/federated-bridge/README.md

   will start failing after this is reached.
 * `WithdrawalDelay` - number of blocks between transfer approval and actually allowing it
 * `WithdrawalRateLimit` - rate limit parameters
+* `MinimumTransfer` - minimum amount that can be deposited in single call
 * `ForceOrigin` - origin that's authorized to set admin and super admin